medetshatayev/offshore/offshore_risk/README.md

 ### Prerequisites

 - Python 3.12+
-- OpenAI API key with access to GPT-4 or later
+- OpenAI API key with access to GPT
 - pip or conda for package management

 ### Installation